In this Guide

-On the other hand, it’s one of the thickest, most viscous materials that you can use to coat furniture or interior surfaces.
-You’re going to need a powerful, capable paint sprayer to handle it well!
+On the other hand, latex is one of the thickest, most viscous materials that you can use to coat furniture or interior surfaces.
+You’re going to need a powerful, capable latex paint sprayer to handle it well!

-We’ve put together this guide to show you a range of our favorite options for spraying latex well.
-There’s something for every need and budget here!
-Whether you’re a DIYer looking to give an old cabinet an upgrade, or a professional home painter who needs to cover ground at an industrial pace, we’ll get you sorted!
+We’ve put together this guide to show you a range of our favorite options for the best latex paint sprayer in our opinion.
+There’s a spray gun for every painting need and budget here!
+So you almost ready to choose the best latex paint sprayer for your project.
+Whether you’re a DIYer looking to give an old cabinet an upgrade, or a professional home painter who needs to cover ground at an industrial pace or paint outdoor decks, we’ll get you sorted!

-For this specific guide, we’ve chosen to look at sprayers only in the context of latex materials.
-If you’re looking to tackle latex jobs as well as coating projects with other materials, you’ll want to look at the first three of our recommendations on this guide, or head over to either our home page or our guide to HVLP paint sprayers!
+For this specific guide, we’ve chosen to look at paint sprayers only in the context of latex paint.
+If you’re looking to tackle latex paint jobs as well as coating projects with other materials, you’ll want to look at the first three of our best latex paint sprayers on this guide or head over to either our home page or our guide to HVLP paint sprayers!

 Let’s get right into the world of latex paint spraying with our in-depth reviews and recommendations!